GamesRelated Interview: Tom Kalinske

 By 1995 it was clear that Nakayama-san couldn’t continue to overrule his management team in Japan even though originally he had said that I could make the decisions for the US.
 I was being overruled, I disagreed with the launch of Saturn and at the same time Mike Milken and Larry Ellison were after me to join with them in using technology to improve education, which was and is a passion of mine, so I quit to help form what became Knowledge Universe.

-Sega has gone through a lot of turmoil lately, first with layoffs and restructure and now with their announcement that they will have no booth at E3 this year.
+Sega has gone through a lot of turmoil lately, first with layoffs and restructuring, and now with their announcement that they will have no booth at E3 this year.
 How concerned should the industry be about the state of Sega?

-Sega Sammy is still a profitable company, however the revenue from it’s Sega Consumer products (mostly Games & Toys) is down to about $800M worldwide, about half in the US, and the focus of the corporation is on Japan, Resorts, Pachinko, TV Shows, Movies, Licensing,…less interest in the US, Europe and rest of Asia.
+Sega Sammy is still a profitable company, however, the revenue from its Sega Consumer products (mostly Games & Toys) is down to about $800M worldwide, about half in the US, and the focus of the corporation is on Japan, Resorts, Pachinko, TV Shows, Movies, Licensing,…less interest in the US, Europe and rest of Asia.
 So I’m not sure Sega Corporate care that much about the packaged or download app game business in the US.

-If you were to jump back in the saddle at Sega, do you have any ideas how they could turn it around?
+If you were to jump back in the saddle at Sega, do you have any ideas on how they could turn it around?

-After Sega you moved into the educational sector.
+After Sega, you moved into the educational sector.
 What drew you to that decision?

 Ever since Mattel, maybe because I had so many children, I was interested in using new technologies to improve how kids learned.
-I had served in my spare time on the UCLA Graduate School of Education Board of Advisors, the RAND Think tank on Education Policy, the Keys School Board in Palo Alto, the National Education Associations’s Foundation Board, the University of Wisconsin and Arizona’s Graduate School of Business Board of advisors, and was involved in lots of other education issues.
+I had served in my spare time on the UCLA Graduate School of Education Board of Advisors, the RAND Think tank on Education Policy, the Keys School Board in Palo Alto, the National Education Association’s Foundation Board, the University of Wisconsin and Arizona’s Graduate School of Business Board of advisors, and was involved in lots of other education issues.
 I felt then and still feel that we can help every child/person learn better faster/better through the use of technology much of which comes from the video game industry.

-You’ve worn many hats in your very successful career including tenures with Mattel, Matchbox, Leapfrog and of course Sega.
+You’ve worn many hats in your very successful career including tenures with Mattel, Matchbox, Leapfrog, and of course Sega.
 Is there one company that sticks out in your mind as being the most fulfilling?

-I would say that Mattel, Sega and Leapfrog have all been very fulfilling.
+I would say that Mattel, Sega, and Leapfrog have all been very fulfilling.
 I felt like I was with great people, making a difference and doing good things.

 Some people may be reading this and think to themselves that they would like to be a business executive someday.
 Do you have any words of advice that may help nudge them in the right direction?

-Ok random question time.
+Ok, random question time.
 You need a partner to take on a new business venture and you’ve got the entire Masters of the Universe lineup to choose from.
 Who would you choose to partner with and why?

 SheRa. she’s beautiful and smarter than He-man.

-GamesRelated would like to thank you for taking a time out to chat with us!
+GamesRelated would like to thank you for taking time out to chat with us!
 Any parting shots for our readers?